 CPC Campaign

 A website marketing campaign based on a cost-per-click price where you only pay for the visitors that click on your listings.
 Hitwise Search Marketing provides guaranteed traffic at competitive cost per click prices.
-Due to our relationships with search engines combined with our optimisation techniques, the price of marketing your website is lowered drastically.
+Due to our relationships with search engines combined with our optimization techniques‚ the price of marketing your website is lowered drastically.

 CPL